 What small business expenses are deductible?

-Tax law requires, business expenses to be ordinary (common and accepted in your trade or business) and necessary (helpful and appropriate for your trade or business) to be deductible.
+To be deductable, tax law requires, business expenses to be ordinary (common and accepted in your trade or business) and necessary (helpful and appropriate for your trade or business).
 They also emphasize how important it is to keep the expenses you deduct as a business separate from your personal expenses (as a business owner), capital expenses, and any expenses that go toward the goods you sell (your cost of goods sold).

 What you need in order to take deductions